-Web Page Item Description Call Button Enter the desired dial-out extension number (64 character limit).
+Web Page Item Description Allow Telephone Dialout When the Allow Telephone Dialout option is enabled, you can use the keypad to place calls to a dialed extension.
+To call an extension, dial the number and wait.
+You can still enter security codes with the Allow Telephone Dialout option enabled by pressing the # key before entering the code.
+With the Allow Telephone Dialout option disabled, all keypad input will be treated as security input.
+You can still use the # key but it is not necessary.
+For information about how to instantly triggering a dialout call or security code, see Section 2.4.7.2, "Triggering a Dialout Call or Security Code".
+Call Button Enter the desired dial-out extension number (64 character limit).
 Security codes are limited to seven characters and are activated with the # key.
-Note : For information about dial-out extension strings and DTMF tones, see Section 2.3.6.1, "Dial Out Extension Strings and DTMF Tones (using rfc2833)".
+Note : For information about dial-out extension strings and DTMF tones, see Section 2.4.7.1, "Dial Out Extension Strings and DTMF Tones (using rfc2833)".
 ID Type the desired Extension ID (64 character limit).
 Security Code (0 through 9) Enter the desired security code number (7 character limit).
 When a security code is entered on the keypad that matches one of the seven-digit fields specified on the page, the relay will be activated.
 Misc Settings Play Button Tone Check this box to hear a tone when a keypad button is pushed.
 This setting applies to all modes and determines whether the device will play an audible sound out of the speaker when doing any of the following: • Entering a security code • Initiating a speed dial • Pressing the keys in cellphone and telephone modes Save Click the Save button to save your configuration settings.
-Note: You need to reboot for changes to take effect.
+Save Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.